Yiling-J/tablepilot/API.md

-# TablePilot API Documentation
+# Tablepilot API Documentation

 ## Overview
-TablePilot provides a REST API for managing AI-generated tables.
+Tablepilot provides a REST API for managing AI-generated tables.
 You can start server using `tablepilot serve`

 ## Base URL
 ```